DanBradbury/pull-king/README.md

-*Variety of Scraper Tools for Lolking.net**
+Variety of Scraper Tools for Lolking.net
+===

-List of Tools
+**List of Tools**

 - Scraper: Lolking Player object (specific for automation)
+- Collect (Items, Summoners, Champions): Pulls data down and grabs info to build the hash.
+Very useful when patches occur.